jdmar3/jdmar3.github.io/_posts/2017-08-03-affirmative-action.md

 excerpt_separator: <!--more-->
 ---

-{% newthought 'The US Department of Justice,' %} under directive from the Trump administration, is going to pursue an investigation of affirmative action as a form of race-based discrimination. {% sidenote 'doj' 'Savage, Charlie.
+{% newthought 'The US Department of Justice,' %} under directive from the Trump administration, is going to pursue an investigation of affirmative action as a form of race-based discrimination.{% sidenote 'doj' 'Savage, Charlie.
 1 August 2017.
 "Justice Dept. to Take On Affirmative Action in College Admissions." *The New York Times.* https://www.nytimes.com/2017/08/01/us/politics/trump-affirmative-action-universities.html' %}
 This raised a few questions for me, as it should have for many people in higher ed.
 This can be settled with a straw poll:{% marginnote 'tweet' 'This blog post was inspired by some tweets I made on this topic.
 Given the importance of the topic, I thought it deserved longer, more coherent treatment.' %}